10/30/2024

 speaker

 Okay, gotcha.
-And then maybe just one broader question.
-It's sort of always asked on this call in some shape or fashion, but maybe Elias, just thoughts on the M&A landscape and what you're seeing in terms of deal flow these days.
-And then I noticed maybe Stephen, you know, balance sheet maybe has a little bit less capacity in the near term to do something large given the life foam acquisition.
-And then, you know, maybe the desire to deploy a little bit on the $100 million buyback, maybe just talk about how we kind of balance, you know, sort of the desire to add to the portfolio versus the stock, which is seemingly very cheap right now.
+And then maybe just one broader question that's sort of always asked on this call in some shape or fashion, but maybe, Elias, just thoughts on the M&A landscape and what you're seeing in terms of deal flow these days.
+And then I noticed maybe, Stephen, you know, balance sheet maybe has a little bit less capacity in the near term to do something large, given the LIFOAM acquisition, and then, you know, maybe the desire to deploy a little bit on the $100 million buyback, but maybe just talk about how we kind of balance, you know, sort of the desire to add to the portfolio versus the stock, which is seemingly very cheap right now.

 speaker